 - Remove the wheel cover.
-Also refer to ⇒ page 227, fig. 165 - Slacken the wheel bolts. - Raise the car with the jack in the corresponding zone - Take off the wheel and then put on the spare wheel - Lower the vehicle. - Tighten the wheel bolts firmly in diagonal sequence with the box spanner - Replace the cover.
+Also refer to \Rightarrow page 199. - Slacken the wheel bolts. - Raise the car with the jack in the corresponding zone - Take off the wheel and then put on the spare wheel - Lower the vehicle. - Tighten the wheel bolts firmly in diagonal sequence with the box spanner - - Replace the hub cap.